How can we bring the people and pieces together so that health care works better for all of us?

 Data and analytics fuel an approach that suggests proactive interventions for people with comorbid medical and behavioral conditions.
 Medical-Behavioral Integration combines data from many sources to identify the people most likely to benefit from comprehensive care management.
 This helps clinicians know when and how to intervene for the best outcomes and most effective use of resources.

-When employers and health plans collaborate to improve consumer engagement, they strengthen communication and improve population health.
+When groups across the health care system collaborate to improve consumer engagement, they strengthen communication and improve population health.
 By bringing together physical and virtual platforms, we create a more connected experience focused on consumers’ needs.
 This comprehensive health care system empowers consumers throughout their care journey.

 Synchronized care describes our approach to connecting the data and expertise of pharmacy care with other medical services.
 This approach helps us to deliver improved, coordinated care for the people we serve.
 Coordinated care is vital for people who require complex specialty medications, since they often have multiple medical conditions and take multiple medications.
 For example, meet Jason, a specialty pharmacy patient whose recent medical journey encompassed 6 unique synchronized care opportunities.
 Jason is living with two very complex medical conditions: Rheumatoid Arthritis (RA), which he manages with a specialty medication, and severe coronary heart disease, which requires additional medications as well as a recent surgical procedure.
 Patients like Jason are constantly tracked through our synchronized medical and pharmacy data.
 So when Jason is released from the hospital, an automatic discharge notification alerts Brendan, an OptumRx Specialty Pharmacist.
 This is in contrast to conventional PBMs; they rely on just pharmacy claims data, delaying notifications by weeks or months.
 Within 24 hours of discharge, Brendan and Jason discuss and document Jason's treatment history and any prescriptions he got in the hospital.